UpGado/upgado.github.io/_posts/2020-04-16-minesweeper.md

 ?
 6 ?
 ```

 This square is right next to one that has a "6".
 This means that as our method encounters this neighbourhood, depending on its luck, it might or might not contain a bomb.
 This means that the expected reward value for this neighbourhood will be lower than +10.
 By the same logic, if a neighbourhood *always* contains a bomb, it will have an expected reward value of -10.
-Essentially, our method calculates the (statistical) expected reward for each neighbourhood it encounters, and it clicks the best ones it can find.
+Essentially, over time, our method calculates the true statistical expected value for the reward for each neighbourhood, and then it uses that information to click the best one it can find.

+## And it works!

+Surprisingly, this method seems to work.
+Here are some charts that demonstrate:

+Not just that, it is also on par with other fancy, manual solvers that I found on the internet.

 {% include mailchimp.html source="minesweeper1" %}